Before You Get Started

 The Psychological Clinic offers therapy for many difficulties and concerns, including, but not limited to, depression and anxiety, personal relationship problems, school and career difficulties, confusion or concern about sexual identities or preferences, problems dealing with an upsetting or traumatic event, and loss of a loved one or close relationship.

 Points of Contact

-Law School difficulties can stem from academic as well as nonacademic problems.
-Lindsey Stetson and Diane Nafranowicz are available to the student community to provide counseling and advice.
-They encourage students to feel welcome to share their problems and concerns, large or small, whether or not they seem related to Law School.
-You may want to make one of their offices the first stop when you are experiencing distress or need help in finding appropriate resources.
+The Office of Student Life staff is available to the student community to provide support and advice.
+Law students are welcome to share their problems and concerns, large or small, whether or not they seem related to the Law School.
+You may want to make the Office of Student Life your first stop when you are experiencing distress or need help finding appropriate resources.

 Support Organizations and Referrals

 The AODPP is a student-centered program that uses strategic interventions, collaboration, innovation to reduce the harmful consequences of alcohol and other drug use.